 - Increased sense of acceptance into the organisation

-A well designed employee induction program not only saves your money and time in the long run but it avoids money being spent on covering absences such as hiring replacements.
+A comprehensive employee induction program not only saves you money and time in the long run, but it avoids money being spent on covering absences such as hiring replacements.

 However, new workers are often anxious and a little shy, which may prevent them from getting information this way.
-This can lead to new employees not learning the “right” way of doing things, loss of productivity and serious issues such as safety breeches and in worst case, fatalities.
-As an employer you could face financial loss, prosecution, fines and even jail sentence, depending on circumstances.
+This can lead to new employees not learning the “right” way of doing things, loss of productivity, and serious issues such as safety breaches and, in the worst case, fatalities.
+As an employer, you could face financial loss, prosecution, fines and even jail sentences, depending on circumstances.